aifoundry-org/NekkoAPI/benchmarks/README.md

   - **Performance Metrics:** Throughput (tokens/sec) and latency (time to first token and complete response).
   - **System Metrics:** CPU usage and memory consumption.
 - **Aggregated Report:** The `scripts/combine_results.py` script aggregates individual test results and generates a CSV report (`results/aggregated_benchmarks.csv`).

-The suite also uses an OpenTelemetry collector (configured in `config/otel-collector-config.yaml`) to gather and output detailed logs for troubleshooting and analysis.

 ---